-Artificial feeding of waterfowl can lead to:
+Artificial feeding of waterfowl can cause:

 Read on to explore this issue and decide for yourself whether you want to continue feeding waterfowl.